 Obsolescence can result from discontinued hardware components, incompatible software updates, or evolving industry standards.
 Replacing obsolete systems is costly and disruptive, especially for deployed devices in remote or critical applications.

+Integration complexity is one of the often-overlooked challenges in embedded AI.
 Embedded AI systems rarely operate in isolation; they must integrate with heterogeneous systems, such as cloud platforms, other IoT devices, or legacy infrastructure.
-This integration introduces challenges related to interoperability, data formats, and communication protocols.
+These integration challenges in embedded AI involve interoperability, data formats, and communication protocols.
 For instance, an AI-powered medical device may need to interface with hospital systems using HL7 standards, while an industrial sensor might rely on MQTT or OPC UA.